-For seven months the Ark sat in Philistine territory as the people of Ekron were terrified to death.
-The consequences of moving the Ark had been dire in the past and the whole city of Ekron was being tormented by rats and tumors since the Ark had arrived.
+For seven months the Ark sat in the Philistine territory as the people of Ekron were terrified to death.
+The consequences of moving the Ark had been dire in the past and the whole city of Ekron was being tormented by rats and tumours since the Ark had arrived.

 The Philistines called for the priests and the diviners and said, “What shall we do with the ark of the LORD?1 Samuel 6:2

 Fear Not Love is What Dictates Us

 The priests warned them that they must not simply return the Ark but offer guilt offerings for the sin that had been committed against the God of Israel.
 Israel’s law had provisions for guilt offerings and perhaps the priests knew about it and thought of it as a way to pacify the God of Israel.
 They were to give five golden rats and five golden tumours that represented the plague that had struck their land.
 Having full knowledge of the destruction that fell upon the Egyptians because of their stubbornness, they did not want to take any chances and even the carriage that carried the Ark was pulled by the choicest cows.
 However, they wanted to test the God of Israel one more time to be sure that what had happened to them over the last year was not a coincidence but the works of the King of Israel.

 Send it on its way, but keep watching it.
 If it goes up to its own territory, toward Beth Shemesh, then the LORD has brought this great disaster on us.
 But if it does not, then we will know that it was not his hand that struck us but that it happened to us by chance.”1 Samuel 6:8-9